Charlotte Crosby: Further television and media appearances

 In August 2016, she announced that she was set to appear in E4 dating series Celebs Go Dating.
 The series ran from the end of August until the middle of September 2016.
 In October 2016, Crosby appeared on Celebrity Storage Hunters UK and later that month, she appeared on Tipping Point: Lucky Stars.

 In December 2016, Crosby was the star of MTV Asks Charlotte Crosby, set in her house in the North East of England.
 Later that month, she made a guest appearance on the Christmas special of In Bed with Jamie on E4, which was also set in her home.
 On 25 December 2016, Crosby made her radio presenting debut on Heat Radio where she co-presented an afternoon show with Lucie Cave.

 From 27 February to 3 March 2017, Crosby was a stand-in presenter on the Capital North East breakfast show whilst the regular hosts took a week off.
 She reprised this role in February 2018, June 2018 and September 2018.
 In June 2017, Crosby published her second autobiography, Brand New Me.
 In contrast to her first book, it was published in a diary format.
 The book became a Sunday Times bestseller, the second of Crosby's books to peak at number 1.

 In January 2019, Crosby appeared on the fourth series of Celebrity Coach Trip, alongside boyfriend Josh Ritchie.
 The couple reached the final and finished as runner-ups.
 In August 2019, Crosby began appearing in the seventh series of Celebs Go Dating to undergo ‘couples coaching’ alongside Ritchie.
 She had previously starred in the first series.

 On 2 January 2020, Crosby was revealed as the second contestant participating in the sixth series of the Australian version of I'm a Celebrity...Get Me Out of Here!.

 During the COVID-19 pandemic, Crosby remotely presented MTV Games Night with Charlotte Crosby for MTV's digital strand for six weeks.
 Crosby undertook self-filming and production roles to facilitate airing the show.
 Crosby followed this project by remotely presenting the comedy clip show Charlotte Crosby’s Lockdown Laughs for MTV networks globally.

 On 1 February 2023, Crosby began presenting her ten-part documentary series Charlotte in Sunderland on BBC Three, based on her personal life in her home city of Sunderland, with new double-bill episodes dropping weekly from then.

+In October 2023, Crosby was revealed to be the "Space Fairy" on the fifth season of the Australian version of The Masked Singer.
+While on the show, the judges praised her singing abilities, saying that they thought that she was a Grammy Award winner.
+However, she was eliminated on episode 5 after three performances.